-I'm staying at the Tiny Whale Surf Lodge, a well-presented lodge catering specifically to surfers.
+I'm staying at the Tiny Whale Surf Lodge, a well-presented retreat catering specifically to surfers.
 Before thoughts of breakfast, it is time to stretch out and complete sun salutations in preparation for the day.
 Over a surfers’ breakfast that includes making crêpes, we discuss which beach is likely to have the best conditions.
 Afterwards we haul the boards and wetsuits into the vans.

 The beauty of the Algarve is its not one, but two coasts with spectacular surf.
 In addition to the west coast, there are several beaches along the south coast which provide near ideal conditions.
 When the instructors from Jah Shaka Surf arrive, we check expected conditions again, and depending on the skill level of the group, a beach is selected.
 All of the beaches on both coasts are within a reasonable driving distance.

-The road to Bordeira is long and twists before ending at a cliffs edge.
-The view below is incredible - the beach extends for three kilometres of golden paradise.
-What is immediately notable is how quiet the beach is - many holiday surfers prefer Amado beach just to the south, for its surf schools and ample facilities.
+The road to Bordeira is long and twists before ending at a cliff edge.
+The view below is incredible – the beach extends for three kilometres of golden paradise.
+What is immediately notable is how quiet the beach is – many holiday surfers prefer Amado beach just to the south, for its surf schools and ample facilities.

 The walk to the beach is an adventure on its own – a well-trodden wooden path alongside local surfers carrying their boards and after the descent, a sea river crossing that is sometimes chest high.